 As part of the deal, Turn-Key Health’s Palliative Illness Management (PIM) program will be integrated into CareCentrix’s platform.
 Turn-Key’s PIM program uses artificial intelligence and data analytics to help establish care plans.

 “One of the things that plans have really struggled with is … not identifying [when patients are] appropriate for these types of services until it’s too late in their journey and they’re on their way to hospice,” Melissa Carr, vice president and general manager of home services at CareCentrix, told Home Health Care News.
 “The beauty of what we can do between [CareCentrix and Turn-Key Health] is identify patients earlier and create those really smooth transitions to provide a better patient and caregiver experience.”

 CareCentrix is looking to complete its integration of Turn-Key Health over the next six months, according to Carr.

 CareCentrix’s move into the palliative care market was a carefully crafted one.
 The company identified palliative care as an emerging market and has made it an integral part of its growth strategy, specifically looking to Medicare Advantage (MA) opportunities.

 More than 60 MA plans across the country are offering in-home palliative care as a supplemental benefit in 2020, according to an analysis by ATI Advisory.
-In 2019, just plans offered in-home palliative care as a benefit.

 “We’ve seen tremendous growth, especially within Medicare Advantage payers, in the last couple of years,” Carr said.
 “There is interest amongst Medicaid and commercial payers as well.
 There’s growing evidence of palliative care’s ability to decrease the total cost of care while improving patient and caregiver experience.
 We think it’s a great time to enter the market.”